Patrick Bateson: Career and research

 Bateson was a biologist who specialised in researching the behaviour of animals and how it is influenced by genetic and environmental factors.
-Patrick was a world authority on imprinting in birds — the process of learning to recognise their parents and members of their own species — and his work led to new principles in behavioural development.
+He was a world authority on imprinting in birds – the process of learning to recognise their parents and members of their own species – and his work led to new principles in behavioural development.

 Bateson devised original experiments that showed how characteristics of imprinting depend on the bird's early life experiences.
 Bateson's investigation of learning in birds has led to greater understanding of the neural basis of memory.
 He had an interest in how developmental and behavioural processes influence evolution.

 Bateson was concerned with the ethics of using animals in research and the analysis of animal pain and suffering.
 This led to a study exploring the effects hunting with hounds had on red deer, an inquiry into dog breeding, and a review of the use of animals in research.

 Previous academic positions include a Harkness Fellowship at Stanford University and ten years as head of the Cambridge sub-department of Animal Behaviour.
 Bateson served five years as biological secretary to the Royal Society and fifteen years as provost of King's College, Cambridge, retiring from both in 2003.
 He retired from his Cambridge Chair in 2005.

 Bateson published on such topics as ethology, animal welfare, behavioral development and evolution.